 Shipping container for your used panties

 For domestic and close to home shipping a zip lock baggy is fine, however using a vacuum sealer is paramount in keeping your item fresh until arrival for international or more than 1 day domestic.
-If you're sending something like an ovipositor dildo, you might use a discreet small box.
-The cost of a food save isn't hugely expensive if you look at like a local St. Vincent De Paul or Goodwill (or other thrift/resale shop) first.
+If you're sending something like , you might use a discreet small box.
+The cost of a food save isn't hugely expensive if you look at like a local Goodwill (or other thrift/resale shop) first.
 This is an item that is often purchased and then donated, along with the food saver bags.
 I then wrap the item in a slip of tissue paper with a note or card and ship the item in a manilla shipping envelope.
 I often use a "dummy address", however I would just make it clear that you do not want returns - (honestly, why would you?).
-A popular method is to just write the same address twice (once for the sender and the same for return address).
+And remember not to use your own address as mentioned in the complete guide to sell used panties - just use the buyer's address as the return address.
 You have to do whatever you feel comfortable with.
-I would make it explicitly clear that you don't really do return unless it is something discussed between you and your customer prior to the sale.
+I would make it explicitly clear that you don't really do returns unless it is something discussed between you and your customer prior to the sale.

 That is pretty much the gist of shipping used panties for sale.
 Unfortunately you do need to make frequent trips to the post, but freshness should be paramount!
 For international shipping keep in mind that you will need to go to the post office to fill out paperwork and do not forget to be discreet on the declaration form, do not say "underwear" or "pussy pop" rather, "cloth", "postcard", "Candy".
 You may ship domestic however you like, but I like going to the post office to make sure that I am only paying exact postage vs using to many or too few stamps.
 Nothing is more embarrassing than your customer having to pay additional postage to obtain their item.
 Don't worry about going to the post office, pretty soon you'll know them all by first name and they won't have a clue what you are doing (just keep your name business-like on the envelope) and it will be your fun secret!Again here is the list I put together for general checklist for 'tools of the trade':